zalewskimedia/create-frontend/README.md

 - Use modern frontend tooling
 - Keep everything neatly integrated in one repo

+You can freely extend this package with any additional libraries that your project requires.
+Simply install them using your preferred package manager (npm or yarn) and they will be automatically included in your build.

 ---

 ## 💡 Author

 Made with ❤️ by [Wojciech Zalewski](https://github.com/zalewskimedia)